benc-uk/batcomputer/model-api/readme.md

 The Flask server ignores CORS and will accept requests from any origin

 ## Local Development
 If you want to build locally you will need Python 3.6 and/or Docker.
-These steps all assume the model pickle files have already been trained and pushed into Blob storage (by the training job/Notebook) for the corresponding version you are trying to run and build
+These steps all assume the model pickle files have **already been trained and are held in Azure ML, and you have downloaded them locally using `fetch-model.py` script**, resulting in a `pickles/` directory being created and populated with four files (3 .pkl and metadata.json) in the `/model-api` directory

 You must work from the `/model-api` directory not the root of the project

-Create a `.env` file based from a copy of the provided `.env.sample` and configure the values as per your environment

-- Set the model version you are working to in the `.env` file as described above
-- Run `./scripts/get-pickles.sh` to fetch the pickle files to your local system

 ## Running Directly in Python
 - Create Python virtual environment `python3 -m venv pyvenv`